jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 | [`--verify-hostname`](#verify-hostname)                 | [true\|false]              | `true`                  |       |
 | [`--wait-before-shutdown`](#wait-before-shutdown)       | seconds as integer         | `0`                     | v0.8  |
 | [`--watch-namespace`](#watch-namespace)                 | namespace                  | all namespaces          |       |

 ---

+## Acme

+Configures the acme server and other static options used to authorize and sign certificates against a server which implements the acme protocol, version 2.

+Supported acme command-line options:

+* `--acme-check-period`: interval between checks for expiring certificates.
+Defaults to `24h`.
+* `--acme-election-id`: prefix of the configmap name used to store the leader election data.
+Only the leader of a haproxy-ingress cluster should start the authorization and sign certificate process.
+Defaults to `acme-leader`.
+* `--acme-fail-initial-duration`: the starting time to wait and retry after a failed authorization and sign process.
+Defaults to `5m`.
+* `--acme-fail-max-duration`: the time between retries of failed authorization will exponentially grow up to the max duration time.
+Defaults to `8h`.
+* `--acme-secret-key-name`: secret name used to store the client private key.
+Defaults to `acme-private-key`.
+A new key, hence a new client, is created if the secret does not exist.
+* `--acme-server`: mandatory, starts a local server used to answer challenges from the acme environment.
+This option should be provided on all haproxy-ingress instances to the certificate signing work properly.
+* `--acme-token-configmap-name`: the configmap name used to store temporary tokens generated during the challenge.
+Defaults to `acme-validation-tokens`.
+Such tokens need to be stored in k8s because any haproxy-ingress instance might receive the request from the acme environment.

+See also:

+* [acme configuration keys]({{% relref "keys/#acme" %}}) doc, which has also an overview on how acme works on haproxy-ingress

+---